RepreZen/API-Codeflow-Node.js/README.md

 git checkout origin/04.implement -- workspace/PetStoreService
 ```

+You'll need to refresh the `PetStoreService` again to see the changes in API Studio.

 The basic design of the handlers goes like this:

 * Each controller method implements the logic for a single operation defined in the model.